Recording files delivered to FTP

 If you want to store the call recording files locally instead of storing them in the Puzzel Administration Portal's Archive, Puzzel can deliver the recording files to Puzzel's FTP server, so that you can log on to the FTP server and download the files to a local server e.g. every hour or every night.
 The default storage time for recording files on Puzzel's FTP server is 7 days.

 The recording files are by default in mono.

 Puzzel can deliver recording files to FTP in the following formats:

 - MP3 (9-19 kbps)

 - WAV (PCM 128 kpbs)

-* The original recording file from the phone system is on format wav A-law 64 kbps format before being converted to one of these 3 formats.
+The original recording file from the phone system is on format wav A-law 64 kbps format before being converted to one of the above listed formats.

 Only WMA recording files contain metadata (callers number, access number etc) about the recording in the File property details (the Comment field).

 The file name for recording files delivered to FTP server will be:

 ...where sessionID is the internal id in Puzzels platform, Number is the recording number within the session, and Format is WMA, MP3 or WAV.